ppetrovtv/pine_script_docs/source/Strategies.rst

 Backtesting and Forwardtesting
 ------------------------------

-At TradingView strategies are calculated on all available historical data on the chart and automatically continue calculation when real-time data comes in.
+On TradingView strategies are calculated on all available historical data on the chart and automatically continue calculation when real-time data comes in.